What Is Encryption and How Does It Work?

 Why is encryption important?

-Encryption is essential for modern businesses because it secures communication and data storage while offering multiple benefits:
+Encryption is important for modern businesses because it keeps communication and data safe.
+It also brings several key benefits:

 Applications of encryption